Champagne Rémi Henry: One Family, One Story, One Future

-I came across this maison through a video on Instagram — that turned into a mail exchange with Marc-Antoine, and that turned into this page.
+I discovered this Maison through a video on Instagram, which led to an email exchange with Marc-Antoine, and from that came this entry.

-Champagne Rémi Henry is a family-owned maison from Bouzy, one of the cradles of Pinot Noir in Champagne.
-Bouzy is classified 100% Grand Cru and sits on the south-facing slope of the Montagne de Reims, in the heart of the Champagne triangle Reims–Épernay–Châlons.
-The wines of this village were already known far beyond the region at the time of the French royal coronations in Reims from the 17th century onwards — today, the chalk subsoil gives Pinot Noir the tension and mineral depth this cru is known for.
+Champagne Rémi Henry is a family Maison from Bouzy, one of the Pinot Noir cradles of Champagne.
+Bouzy is 100% classified as Grand Cru and sits on the southern slope of the Montagne de Reims, right in the middle of the Champagne triangle of Reims-Épernay-Châlons.
+The wines from this village were already famous far beyond the region during the time of French royal coronations in Reims starting in the 17th century.
+Today, the chalk subsoil gives Pinot Noir the tension and mineral depth for which this Cru is known.

-The maison in its current form goes back to 1985: that's when Rémi Henry took over the family vineyards from his grandparents and, together with Odile, founded the champagne house that bears their name today.
-Now their son Marc-Antoine is writing the next chapter — the second generation of the brand, but a family rooted in Bouzy for centuries.
-His training took him to several regions of France and abroad, and those experiences are now reflected in the maison's blends: a familiar Bouzy Pinot Noir character, with a deliberate touch of ailleurs — elsewhere.
+The Maison in its current form dates back to 1985: That's when Rémi Henry took over his grandparents' family vines and founded the champagne house with Odile that today bears his name.
+Now their son Marc-Antoine continues writing the story, in the second generation of the brand, but in a family that has been rooted in Bouzy for centuries.
+His training has taken him through various regions of France and abroad, and these experiences are exactly what he reflects today in the Maison's assemblages: a familiar Bouzy Pinot Noir character to which he consciously adds a note of elsewhere.

-The family sums it up in a simple formula: "A story, a life, a future to share."
+The family describes the house with a simple formula: "One story, one life, one future to share."

 Vignoble & Terroir

-The vines are located exclusively in Bouzy — no grapes are bought in from other villages; the entire vineyard is aligned with the identity of the Grand Cru.
-Bouzy is one of the 17 Grand Cru communes of Champagne and has historically been the Pinot Noir village of the Montagne de Reims.
-The south-facing slopes deliver late and even ripening; the chalk subsoil stores moisture in dry years and gives the wines their characteristic minerality.
+The vines are located exclusively in Bouzy, no purchasing of grapes from other villages, the entire vignoble is focused on the identity of the Grand Cru.
+Bouzy belongs to the 17 Grand Cru communes of Champagne and has always been the Pinot Noir village of the Montagne de Reims.
+The south-facing slopes provide late, even ripening, while the chalk subsoil stores moisture in dry years and gives the wines their characteristic minerality.

-The vineyard is managed under Haute Valeur Environnementale (HVE) and Viticulture Durable en Champagne (VDC) — the two official French sustainability programmes for winegrowing.
-The maison is also a member of Champagne de Vignerons, the association of independent grower-champagne houses.
+Farming follows Haute Valeur Environnementale (HVE) and Viticulture Durable en Champagne (VDC), the two official French sustainability programs for viticulture.
+The Maison is also a member of Champagne de Vignerons, the association of independent grower champagne houses.

 Vinification

-The harvest is done by hand, as a matter of tradition.
-Most cuvées are vinified in temperature-controlled stainless steel tanks — the exception being the Blanc de Noirs of the Sensation collection, which ferments in half-muids (500-litre oak barrels), as does the Bouzy Rouge.
-For the three single-vintage cuvées of the Sensation and Brut Nature collections, malolactic fermentation is deliberately blocked — the acidity is meant to stay as a tension element.
-The classic multi-vintage cuvées go through full malolactic.
+Harvest is done traditionally by hand.
+The Maison vinifies the majority of cuvées in temperature-controlled stainless steel tanks, with the exception being the Blanc de Noirs from the Sensation line, which is fermented in demi-muids (500-liter oak barrels), as is the Bouzy Rouge.
+For the three single-vintage cuvées from the Sensation and Brut Nature lines, malolactic fermentation is deliberately blocked to preserve acidity as a tension element.
+The classic multi-vintage cuvées, however, undergo complete malolactic fermentation.

-Lees aging significantly exceeds the legal minimum: at least 48 months for the multi-vintage Tradition and Elégance, 10 years for Réserve and Ambitieuse, 3 years for the Sensation cuvées.
-The current release was disgorged in September 2025 (or May/June 2025).
+Lees aging is significantly longer than the legal minimum: at least 48 months for the multi-vintage Tradition and Elégance cuvées, 10 years for Réserve and Ambitieuse, 3 years for the Sensation cuvées.
+Disgorgement takes place for the current batch in September 2025 (or May/June 2025).

-Marc-Antoine has structured the range into four collections representing distinct stylistic families.
-The dosage policy is consistent: every cuvée can also be supplied as Extra-Brut or Brut Nature on request.
+Marc-Antoine has deliberately structured the range into four collections that represent different style families.
+The dosage policy is consistent: each Cuvée can be delivered in Extra-Brut or Brut Nature upon request.

-Brut Tradition · 70% Pinot Noir, 30% Chardonnay · multi-vintage blend · 48 months on lees · 10 g/l Brut · round and generous, shaped by Pinot Noir fruit and Chardonnay freshness.
-The maison recommends it as an aperitif and for cocktail evenings, with trout papillote and almonds, or sea bass cooked in a salt crust.
+Brut Tradition · 70% Pinot Noir, 30% Chardonnay · Assemblage of multiple vintages · 48 months on lees · 10 g/l Brut · round, generous style, characterized by Pinot Noir fruit and Chardonnay freshness.
+The Maison recommends it for apéritifs and cocktail soirées, with trout papillote with almonds or sea bass in salt crust.

-Brut Rosé · 70% Pinot Noir + 5–7% Bouzy Rouge, 30% Chardonnay · 24 months on lees · 10 g/l Brut · gourmand and meaty rosé profile, with Chardonnay freshness carrying the red Pinot fruit.
+Brut Rosé · 70% Pinot Noir + 5-7% Bouzy Rouge, 30% Chardonnay · 24 months on lees · 10 g/l Brut · gourmand, fleshy rosé profile where Chardonnay freshness carries the red fruit of Pinot.
 Recommended with salmon gravlax, shrimp ceviche, or a Reims rose biscuit tart.

-Brut Réserve · 100% Pinot Noir · multi-vintage blend, bottled April 2012 · 10 years on lees in the cellar · 12 g/l Brut · winey and spicy style with a Pinot Noir backbone and brioche notes.
-The maison recommends it with spicy or chocolate-driven desserts, Opera spéculoos, or caramel puff pastry.
+Brut Réserve · 100% Pinot Noir · Assemblage of multiple vintages, tirage April 2012 · 10 years on lees in the cellar · 12 g/l Brut · winey, spiced style with Pinot Noir character and brioche notes.
+The Maison recommends it with spicy or chocolate desserts, Opera Spéculoos, or a caramel puff pastry creation.

-Cuvée Prestige 2021 · 50% Pinot Noir, 50% Chardonnay · 2021 vintage from two parcels, without malolactic · 3 years on lees · 5 g/l Extra-Brut · tensed and frank, with citrus-and-acacia freshness from the Chardonnay and the fruit bite of both varieties.
+Cuvée Prestige 2021 · 50% Pinot Noir, 50% Chardonnay · 2021 vintage from two parcels, without malolactic fermentation · 3 years on lees · 5 g/l Extra-Brut · tense, straight style with citrus and acacia blossom freshness from Chardonnay and the fruit bite of both varieties.
 Recommended with seafood, Marennes oysters, Breton sea urchins.

-Cuvée Blanc de Blancs 2022 · 100% Chardonnay · parcel selection, micro-cuvée · with malolactic · 3 years on lees · 5 g/l Extra-Brut · mineral and fresh, lemon and pineapple.
-A Chardonnay grown on a Pinot Noir terroir — the unusual tension is part of the appeal.
-The maison recommends scallop carpaccio with citrus or a verrine of lemony lobster bisque.
+Cuvée Blanc de Blancs 2022 · 100% Chardonnay · Parcellaire, micro-cuvée · with malolactic fermentation · 3 years on lees · 5 g/l Extra-Brut · mineral and fresh, with lemon and pineapple.
+A Chardonnay from a Pinot Noir terroir, the unusual tension arc is part of the appeal.
+The Maison recommends a scallop carpaccio with citrus fruits or a lobster bisque verrine.

-Cuvée Blanc de Noirs Fût de Chêne 2022 · 100% Pinot Noir · parcel selection, vinified in half-muid (500-litre oak) · with malolactic · 3 years on lees · 5 g/l Extra-Brut · framed and woody, Pinot Noir fruit with a slow, progressive attack, then spice and toast.
-Recommended with a Champenoise salad of smoked duck breast and truffled foie gras.
+Cuvée Blanc de Noirs Fût de Chêne 2022 · 100% Pinot Noir · Parcellaire, vinification in demi-muids (500-liter oak) · with malolactic fermentation · 3 years on lees · 5 g/l Extra-Brut · oak-influenced and structured, Pinot Noir fruit with slow, progressive attack, then spicy and toasty notes.
+Recommended with Salade Champenoise with smoked duck breast and truffled foie gras.

-Three cuvées that mirror the profile of the Brut line but are released without any dosage at disgorgement:
+Auf Instagram weiterlesen →Three cuvées that mirror the profile of the Brut line, but come to market without sugar addition at disgorgement:

 Brut Nature Elégance · 70% Pinot Noir, 30% Chardonnay · 48 months on lees · 0 g/l · recommended with sesame-crusted tuna tataki, sushi and maki.

-Bouzy Rouge 2020 · still wine, 100% Pinot Noir · lieu-dit Le Clos Colin · late hand-harvest · maceration in stainless steel · malolactic and 12 months of aging in half-muid · 3 years of bottle aging · a red Coteaux Champenois with dark fruit, woody notes, spice and length on the palate.
-Recommended with white and red meat dishes — braised veal chop with rosemary, duck breast with honey, filet mignon with Reims mustard — and afterwards with Chaource.
+Bouzy Rouge 2020 · Still wine, 100% Pinot Noir · Lieu-Dit Le Clos Colin · late hand harvest · maceration in stainless steel tank · malolactic fermentation and aging in demi-muids for 12 months · 3 years bottle aging · a red Coteaux Champenois with dark fruit and woody aromas, spicy, with length on the palate.
+Recommended with white and red meat dishes, veal chop with rosemary, duck breast with honey, filet mignon with Reims mustard, and afterwards with Chaource.

-No tasting yet.
-Marc-Antoine has suggested I come for a tasting at the maison — a trip to Champagne with a visit to the winery in Bouzy is planned.
+No personal tasting yet.
+Marc-Antoine has suggested that I come by for a tasting at the Maison, a trip to Champagne with a visit to the winery in Bouzy is planned.
 Tasting notes and photo material from the visit will be added after the trip.

 Facts